venenux/venenux1/README.md

 | nomachine          | 6.12.3    | 6.12.3    | 6.12.3    | 6.9.2 also for lenny and squeeze on amd64 |
 | slimjet            |           |           | 29        | like have a 32bit chrome/brave, cos today there no 32bit builds of |

-Those package are only in the `stable` branc component, not in `main` one of the repository.
+Those package are only in the `stable` branch component, not in `main` one of the repository index debian packages.

 ##  Why this repository and why older distro